Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_slides.md

 Notes:

-The Candidate Receipt contains mainly Hashes so the only valuable use is to be used to verify the correctness of known PoVs The Candidate Receipt only represents a PoV, it does not substitute it
+The Candidate Receipt contains mainly Hashes so the only valuable use is to be used to verify the correctness of known PoVs The Candidate Receipt only references a PoV, it does not substitute it

 ---